 Maslow’s bracketing of safety with stability connects the needs pyramid with Type II homeostasis.
 It is noted that, in the amended pyramid, “Safety Needs” has been relabelled as “Self-Protection”.
 Thus all motives above level I are part and parcel of the striving for stability and equilibrium that is the function of homeostasis Type II.
 (Figure 1).

-The amended Hierarchy is Principle II (Needs Hierarchy) of the General Theory, which is stated as follows: In the hierarchy of needs, Physiological Homeostasis Type I is active at level I (Immediate Physiological Needs) and Psychological Homeostasis Type II is active at all higher levels from II (Self-Protection) to level VI (Parenting).
+AGTB Principle II (Needs Hierarchy): In the hierarchy of needs, Physiological Homeostasis Type I is active at level I (Immediate Physiological Needs) and Psychological Homeostasis Type II is active at all higher levels from II (Self-Protection) to level VI (Parenting).

 As priorities shift from lower to higher in the hierarchy we see a progression in developmental priority as each individual matures.
 In fact, it is possible to apply the motivational hierarchy at three different levels of analysis: evolutionary function, developmental sequencing, and current cognitive priority (the proximate level).
 In agreement with Douglas T. Kenrick et al. (2010), the basic foundational structure of Maslow’s pyramid, buttressed with a few architectural extensions, remains perfectly valid.
 Need satisfaction is allowed to be a goal at more than one level simultaneously.
 In light of the amended pyramid, three auxiliary propositions are stated as follows: